dested/MultiplayerPathFindingEngine/docs/workflow.md

-tick server
+'/tick server
-	keeps all gs, the gw, and clients in sync does nothing but ticktock
+	keeps all '/gt's '/gs's, the '/gw, and clients in sync '/does nothing but ticktock

-	ts plays pingpong with each gs, each gateway, and the gw each gs/gateway determines latency
+	'/ts plays pingpong with each gs, each gateway, and the gw '/	each gs/gateway determines latency
 	player determines latecny with gateway, adds it to its ticktock latency